hiroshil/hydrax-abyss-research/README.md

 ### For downloading

-- Go to sources tab and find `?v=VswFqVUmq`.
+- Go to the sources tab and find `?v=VswFqVUmq`.
 Decode the Base64 to get the info

 ![image](https://github.com/PatrickL546/How-to-download-hydrax-abyss.to/assets/75874561/c23492cf-affe-466e-b7cb-d2d4a877b719)

 ![image](https://github.com/PatrickL546/How-to-download-hydrax-abyss.to/assets/75874561/25a8cd5a-63ba-4d31-bd0a-e20e3d973a08)

-- Combine the the "domain" and "id" as a link.
-And use `https://abysscdn.com/?v=VswFqVUmq` url as the Referer to download.
+- Combine the "domain" and "id" as a link.
+And use the URL `https://abysscdn.com/?v=VswFqVUmq` as the Referer to download.
 See [Download](#download) section below for an example

 # Old method